-- NCLEX-RN Pass Rates: - Once a nurse has completed education/training, she/he must pass a licensing exam to become a fully licensed nurse.
-The exam is known as the NCLEX-RN. - NCLEX stands for "National Council Licensure Exam". - MCCC's goal for the traditional AAS-Nursing and PN to RN options is to be at least 80% for all first-time test takers during the same 12-month period. - Program Completion Rates: - Defined as, "The percentage of each nursing cohort that completes the nursing program within six semesters (150% of the prescribed time)". - Effective Fall 2021: MCCC's goals related to program completion rates will be as follows: - Traditional AAS-Nursing option: - 50% of all students who began the first nursing course in the traditional RN program option will complete the program within four semesters (100% of program length). - 70% of all students who began the first nursing course in the traditional RN program option will ultimately complete the program (Ultimate Completion Rate). - PN to RN Option: - 50% of all student who began the first nursing course in the PN to RN option will complete the program within three semesters (100% of program length; 100% Completion Rate). - 70% of all students who began the first nursing course in the PN to RN option will ultimately complete the program (Ultimate Completion Rate). - Job Placement Rates: - MCCC's goal is that 90% of all graduates who are seeking employment will obtain employment in the RN role within 1 year of graduation.
+• NCLEX-RN Pass Rates:

+- Once a nurse has completed education/training, she/he must pass a licensing exam to become a fully licensed nurse.
+The exam is known as the NCLEX-RN. - NCLEX stands for "National Council Licensure Exam". - MCCC's goal for the traditional AAS-Nursing and PN to RN options is to be at least 80% for all first-time test takers during the same 12-month period.

+• Program Completion Rates:

+- o MCCC's goals related to program completion rates will be as follows: - Traditional AAS-Nursing option: - 50% of all students who began the first nursing course in the traditional RN program option will complete the program within four semesters (100% of program length). - 70% of all students who began the first nursing course in the traditional RN program option will ultimately complete the program (Ultimate Completion Rate). - o PN to RN Option: - 50% of all student who began the first nursing course in the PN to RN option will complete the program within three semesters (100% of program length; 100% Completion Rate). - 70% of all students who began the first nursing course in the PN to RN option will ultimately complete the program (Ultimate Completion Rate).

+• Job Placement Rates:

+MCCC's goal is that 90% of all graduates who are seeking employment will obtain employment in the RN role within 1 year of graduation.